RinatMalik/Auto-Ad-Skipper-For-YouTube-AASFY/README.md

 - the code is open source and available to download in GitHub
 - any developer collabroation is welcome

-*V1.0.0 doesn't do anything on unskippable ads.*

 Features in pipeline for future release -

 - mute the audio of the chrome tab for unskippable ads, and bring back to original audio levels after the ad finished playing.
 - fast forward through the unskippable ads.
 - reduce brightness to lowest when unskippable ads are playing, and bring back to original brightness levels after the ad finished playing.

+*V1.0.0 doesn't do anything on unskippable ads.*

+Release history:

+V1.1.0 - Added CSS file, updated name, description, appearance, logo, screenshot V1.0.0 - Initial Release